Dangers of Mixing Muscle Relaxers and Alcohol

 Baclofen.
 Muscle tightness and muscle spasms, including those related to spine injuries, may be eased with baclofen.
 In addition, the medication may help treat multiple sclerosis and stab nerve pain.
 However, typical side effects could include nausea and confusion, vomiting, headache, drowsiness, or muscle weakness.

 Carisoprodol (Soma).
 Carisoprodol eases pain and stiffness and relaxes muscles caused by acute muscle and bone problems, often caused by an injury.
-It is taken by mouth in tablet form and is also available in combination with aspirin or aspirin and codeine.
-Soma can be addictive, mainly if used in combination with alcohol or other prescription or illegal drugs that have a sedative effect, including opioids (such as codeine).
+It is taken by mouth in tablet form and is also available in combination with aspirin, aspirin, and codeine.
+Soma can be addictive, mainly if used with alcohol or other prescription or illegal drugs that have a sedative effect, including opioids (such as codeine).
 Common side effects include dizziness, drowsiness, and headache.

 Dantrolene (Dantrium).
 Dantrolene helps control chronic spasticity related to spinal injuries.
-It is also prescribed for conditions such as multiple sclerosis, stroke, and cerebral palsy.
+It is also prescribed for multiple sclerosis, stroke, and cerebral palsy.
 Dantrolene is taken as an intravenous powder for injection or capsule.
 Sensitivity to light and drowsiness are common side effects.
-It can cause severe liver problems, and should not be taken by individuals with active liver disease.
+It can cause severe liver problems and should not be taken by individuals with active liver disease.

-Metaxalone (Metaxall, Skelaxin, and Metaxall CP, PharmaPak, Lorvatus).
+Metaxalone (Metaxall, Skelaxin, Metaxall CP, PharmaPak, Lorvatus).
 Metaxalone targets muscle spasms and pain from strains, sprains, and muscle injuries.
 This drug is available as a tablet or injection.
-Common side effects include dizziness, drowsiness nausea, and vomiting.
-Metaxalone is typically not recommended for people with a known tendency to become anemic, and who have liver or kidney disease.
+Common side effects include dizziness, drowsiness, nausea, and vomiting.
+Metaxalone is typically not recommended for people with a known tendency to become anemic and who have liver or kidney disease.

 Orphenadrine.
-Orphenadrine is a prescription drug used to relieve stiffness and pain caused by muscle injuries.
+Orphenadrine is a prescription drug that relieves stiffness and pain caused by muscle injuries.
 It is available as an extended-release tablet.
-Common side effects include heartburn, dry mouth, lightheadedness, difficult urination, nausea, and vomiting.
+Common side effects include heartburn, dry mouth, lightheadedness, difficulty urination, nausea, and vomiting.
 It is generally not prescribed to people with previous sensitivities to the ingredients, myasthenia gravis, those glaucomas, or certain types of ulcers.

 Mixing Muscle Relaxers and Alcohol